marshallwp/SecretManagement.Warden/README.md

 ## Module Installation

 This module has not yet been published to the PowerShell Gallery.
-To install, download the latest [release](https://gitlab.industrialinfo.com/wmarshall/SecretManagement.Warden/-/releases) (Do not clone the repo; code is only signed during the release process) and extract the contents to the directory:
+To install, download the latest [release](https://gitlab.industrialinfo.com/wmarshall/SecretManagement.Warden/-/releases) (Do not clone the repo; code is only signed during the release process).
+Open the downloaded file, open the only directory therein, and extract the contents of that subdirectory to the directory:

 * `$HOME\Documents\PowerShell\Modules\SecretManagement.Warden` (Windows)
 * `$HOME/.local/share/powershell/Modules/SecretManagement.Warden` (Linux or Mac)